 #19 Norway collects snow for further use

 More fun facts about Norway.
 In winter, Norway’sNorway’s snow is collected and sent for storage in special hangars, which are something like huge freezers.
 It is used in autumn to create ski slopes when the weather is still too warm and there is no snow, but people already want to ski.
+If you’re planning to visit Norway, make sure you read this travel packing list for winter in Norway.

 #20 The Norwegian City of Rjukan is in Dire Need of Sun

 One of the important facts about Norway is that there is little sun there, and in the north of the country, beyond the Arctic Circle, it does not have the sun for several months.
 Thus, in the town of Rjukan, they found a way out by installing three huge mirrors at 450 m in 2013.
 Now its central square has been flooded with reflected sunlight for a long time.
+However, during the summer months, the sun can shine through the night; that’s why Norway is often called the land of the midnight sun.

 #21 Norway has the most comfortable prisons in the world